AkeruAI/akeru/docs/issue_and_pr_template.md

 ### Example

 #### Title: Update README for Enhanced Project Clarity and Information

 #### Description

 This pull request updates the README to provide a clearer and more comprehensive understanding of Akeru.ai.
-The enhancements include detailed descriptions of new API features, the Bittensor Subnet integration, and improved section formatting.
+The enhancements include detailed descriptions of new API features, and improved section formatting.
 These updates aim to make the repository more welcoming and informative for new contributors and users.

 #### Key Changes

 - Expanded Introduction: Better explains Akeru.ai's unique features and its differentiation in the AI space.
 - Detailed API Features: Includes use cases and development status for upcoming features.
-- Clarified Bittensor Subnet Integration: Details on how the Bittensor Subnet enhances Akeru.ai’s capabilities, including security features and decentralized benefits.
 - Preliminary Self-Hosting Info: Provides initial guidelines on self-hosting and the requirements for validators and miners.

 #### Link to Issues